shraimrawan/RNA-SEQ-Variant-Analysis/README.md

 # Running the code
 First we will need to align the RNA-seq data to reference genome.
 Refer to code found in alignreads folder in this repo

-Second will will call genomic variants from the RNA-seq data.
+Second we will call genomic variants from the RNA-seq data.
 Refer to code found in variantcall folder in this repo